Manually Create a Property in RentPress

 - Note: if you do not have a property code, create a new, unique code consisting of only numbers and letters.

 - These are the only required fields.
-Additional fields are detailed below.
+RentPress will work better if you fill out the additional fields as detailed below.

 - From there, you will want to check the Add Floor Plans article and Add Units article.

 These fields contain the your property’s basic information.
 Except where noted, it is recommended to fill out all fields for the best experience with RentPress.

 - Property Name: The name for the property used throughout the WordPress dashboard.
 Templates will display the title instead of this field.
 Required.

 - Address: The number and street name (with any suffix) for your property.
 This will be shown on the property listing, and will be used to create a “Get Directions” link.

 - City: The city your property resides in.
 This will be shown on the property listing, and will be used to create a “Get Directions” link.